-How To Become A CAPRA Visitor
+How To Become A CAPRA Volunteer

-- Be currently employed full-time in the field of recreation, park resources, and leisure services (or retired from the field);
+- Be currently employed full time in the field of recreation, park resources and leisure services (or retired from the field);

 - Have completed 5 years of full-time professional experience in the field;